ObiWanLansi/GeoData/README.md

 ## Databases

-I Tried To Keep The Databases Easy:
+I Tried To Keep The Databases Very Easy:

-- No High Sophisticated Column Types
+- [X] No High Sophisticated Column Types
-- No Foreign Keys
+- [X] No Foreign Keys
-- No Indexes (Everyone Has Different Needs Anyway)
+- [X] No Indexes (Everyone Has Different Needs Anyway)
-- No Triggers
+- [X] No Triggers
-- No Extensions
+- [X] No Extensions Is Needed Or Used (For Example SpatiaLite)

+Only Two Tables Are Created And Used.

+This Make The Database Very Easy To Use And Is An Advantage For Some Tools.

+---

 ## Tables